Insert-Delete-Modify Records in Business Central - 3 Smart Ways

 Did you Know?

 Microsoft has discontinued its support for Dynamics GP!
-Make a smooth migration to Business Central today.
+Make a smooth Dynamics GP to Business Central migration today.

 There are several methods via indirect permission to achieve the desired outcome when Microsoft Dynamics 365 Business Central does not allow direct permissions for inserting, deleting, or modifying data.